 When we pose the question of Brexit to Peter Hannan, he says “people will always support good food, and as long as we continue to provide what our customers want, the future should be bright”.
 This is a hope we’re sure Chef Danni Barry shares.
 One of Ireland’s few female head chefs, not to mention the island’s only Michelin-starred female chef and the Restaurant Association of Ireland’s Best Chef 2017, Danni recently announced she was leaving her decorated post at Belfast’s Deanes EIPIC for pastures new, and her pasture of choice is none other than Moira.

 “I’m proud of all I achieved [at EIPIC], I had a great time but it was just time for a change,” Danni tells us, adding “basically Stevie and Cristina Higginson (of Square Bistro, Lisburn) had mentioned they were thinking of taking over a country pub with lots of potential and I felt I had to take a look”.
-That pub with rooms is the soon-to-be-reopened Clenaghan’s.
-Located just three miles shy of Moira in the townland of Aghalee, Danni will oversee the restaurant, which will be “an informal relaxed setting, with the same focus on great produce and big flavours”.
+That pub with rooms is the recently reopened Clenaghan’s.
+Located just three miles shy of Moira in the townland of Aghalee, Danni oversees the restaurant, which is “an informal relaxed setting, with the same focus on great produce and big flavours”.